applitools/JS-Virtual-Grid-Crawler/README.md

 ### Quickly collect screenshots of all your website pages and responsive viewports.

+### Disclaimer
+* This is a POC of using the Applitools Visual Grid and sitemap crawling a website.
+This is free for use, change/modify, and do whatever you please with it.
+It is NOT SUPPORTED by Applitools and its use at your own risk.

 ### To Install:

 * ```$ git clone git@github.com:applitools/JS-Virtual-Grid-Crawler.git```